JetBrains/tinygo-plugin/README.md

 ## Usage

 1. Go to `Preferences->Go->TinyGo`.
-1. Insert correct path to tinygo executable.
+1. Select TinyGo SDK.
-1. Add target platform
+1. Add target platform or select from defined in the SDK.
-1. (Optional) Update Garbage collection choice and Scheduler
+1. (Optional) Update Garbage collection choice and Scheduler.
-1. Press detect button
-1. Press "Update gopath" button.
-1. Enable "Index Entire GOPATH" in GOPATH settings